techkujaku/raspberry-pi-smart-home-server/README.md

 click on web administrator password tab and change password change password

 go to date&time change time zone click on network and set static ip

+reboot and wait. use cmd to ping the ip

+log into new ip: new port number

+Setup shared folders and FTP

+SSH your server and become root.

+nano /etc/default/openmediavault

+Scroll through and look for "OMV_SHAREDFOLDERS_DIR_ENABLED="NO" , and change NO to YES.
+If that line is nowhere to be found, then just add it at the end.

+Cntrl X, then Y, Enter to save.

+Once back at the prompt: sudo omv-salt stage run prepare

+When that completes: sudo omv-salt deploy run systemd

+When that completes, sudo reboot.

 # Portainer Setup
 refer to https://www.youtube.com/watch?v=gG9qFxedsHw&t=10s
 Click on OMV-Extras > Docker

+got to pi ip : 9000 and log in to portainer. select docker

 # Home Assistant Setup